derekli-NJ/Learn-to-Walk-with-Genetic-Algorithm/DEVELOPMENT.md

 I have bound the nodes and joints together with one revolute joint in the rear and one distance joint in the front of the walker.
 Also, I have drawn the static nodes and joints in OFDraw.

+## Week 3
+#### Road Blocks

+Currently having problems with the revolute joints.
+When I have the motor enabled the walker flies up and off the screen.
+I believe that it is an issue with how I am setting the local anchors; however, when I look at the documentation it seems like I am doing it correctly.

+#### Progress

+I successfully was able to translate the coordinate system and can draw the box2D world.
+This was done by multiplying by the y-component by -1 and then translating it by the screen height.
+Also, I have drawn all the walkers and can have them fall onto a ground body.
+The distance joint works correctly and keeps the nodes the same distance from each other.

 #### To Do
 - [x] Create Box2D world in world object
 - [x] Create nodes for walker
 - [x] Draw nodes and joints in OFDraw
 - [x] Bind nodes with revolute joints
-- [ ] Transform Box2D coordinates to screen coordinates
+- [x] Transform Box2D coordinates to screen coordinates
-- [ ] Draw everything to visually debug
+- [x] Draw everything to visually debug
+- [x] Get distance joints to work
+- [ ] Get revolute joints to work
 - [ ] Get basic walking completed
 - [ ] Work on Simulation class for genetic algorithm